gSchool/js-basic-training/type_crash_course.md

 console.log({} === {}); logs `false` to the console since every value of the type `object` is distinct and unique
 ```

-It turns out that functions are in fact values of the `object` type, as are arrays, sets, and maps (which we have not talked about at all).
-We will not, at this present time, be covering values of the `object` type in any further detail, though you can rest assured you will learn a *ton* about them in your pursuit of programming greatness.
+It turns out that functions are in fact values of the `object` type, as are arrays, sets, and maps (which we have not talked about at all yet).
+We will not, at this present time, be covering values of the `object` type in any further detail, though later in this content we will talk about **arrays** which are a certain kind of object, and, you can rest assured you will learn a *ton* about objects in your pursuit of programming greatness.

 ## Symbol